eliJaimes/AngularBootCampExercisePart2/NOTES.md

 # Filter the posts based on filterChange values

 - Add logic to filter the posts based on the filterChange$ emitted values

+# Add clearFilter logic

+- On clearFilterHandler method emit an empty value on the filterChangeSubject$$ subject

+- Clean old code